-The Village of Fox Lake will continue implementing the scheduled developed under the original NOI regarding illicit discharges.
+The Village of Fox Lake continues implementing the scheduled developed under the original NOI regarding illicit discharges.
 Detection methods include dry-weather screening during maintenance activities, regular storm sewer maintenance, and catch basin cleaning.
 Storm sewer and catch basin cleaning will continue to be completed at least once every 2 years.
-Perform dry weather screening of all outfalls on a rotating basis with each outfall being inspected at least once every 5 years.
+Perform dry weather screening of all outfalls on a rotating basis with each outfall being inspected at least once every 2 years.

-Measurable Goal(s): -Perform outfall inspections at least once every 5 years.
+Measurable Goal(s): -Perform outfall inspections at least once every 2 years.

-- Continue storm sewer and catch basin cleaning once every 2 years to help in detection of illicit discharges. - Review, revise and accept SMPP template language related to this provision by end of year 12.
+- Continue storm sewer and catch basin cleaning once every 2 years to help in detection of illicit discharges. - Review revise and accept SMPP template language related to this provision by end of year 14.

-Public Works does dry weather screening and maintenance throughout the year to ensure there are no debris and that outflows are clear and basins and detention are operational.
+Public Works conducts dry weather screening and maintenance throughout the year to ensure there are no debris and that the outflows are clear and basins and detention are operational.
 Inspection records of the monitoring, cleaning and repairs of all work completed are kept at the Public Works Facility.

-In Year 12 the Village inspected all drainage systems including the cleaning and clearing of all debris, all catch basins were checked and cleaned, all outlets were checked and cleaned, all detention ponds were checked, mowed and all debris cleared out.
-All storm sewer structures were inspected and repairs of all failures were completed.
+In Year 13 the Village inspected drainage systems including the cleaning and clearing of all debris, all catch basins were checked and cleaned, all outlets were checked and cleaned, all detention ponds were checked, mowed and all debris cleared.
+All storm sewer structures were inspected and repairs off all failures were completed.
 Dry weather screening was completed during this time and staff inspects all outflows after a 1-inch rainfall for flow and debris.
-All inspection records are kept in the Village's Public Works Facility.
+All inspection records are kept at the Public Works Facility.